tamu-edu/ORATOR-ATLAS/README.md

 ### Parameters:

+**ATLAS_version** - This is the current version of ATLAS being used.
+The default is "2.1.2".
+This is one of the items included in the json file.

+**ext** - This is the extension of the image files being analyzed.

-**input_image** - This is the name of the input image for analysis.
+**input_directory** - This is the name of the input image directory for analysis.

 **input_json** - This input json should contain the semantic class and corresponding RGB value for the dataset being analyzed.

-**output_json** - The output json is the name of the file that is to be written after analysis.
+**min_polygon_area** - This is the minimum number of pixels that a contour needs or else it is filtered out and not outputted to the output json file.

 **num_threads** - This is the number of threads that can be used to help speed up processing times.
 The default is to use all threads on the machine.

-**min_polygon_area** - This is the minimum number of pixels that a contour needs or else it is filtered out and not outputted to the output json file.

-**ATLAS_version** - This is the current version of ATLAS being used.
-The default is "2.1.2".
-This is one of the items included in the json file.
+**output_directory** - The output json directory is the name of the directory that files are to be written after analysis.

+**visualize** - This is a variable to see the images that are being processed.
+It will display the input image, the detected edges, and the extracted contours that are written to the output json file.
+This default is set to false, since it slows down processing times.

 ### Usage
 Make sure to adjust the parameters to match your setup.
 Make sure you are in the main directory for the ORATOR-ATLAS repo.
 After the code can be built and run by the following commands in the terminal: